postcard from →Galle.

 I live in Galle.
 It’s my home now, and I’d rather show someone around Galle than almost anywhere else — not because it’s the most dramatic place in Sri Lanka, but because there are very few places where history, everyday local life, and the ocean all sit this close together.

 Galle is on the south coast, about 120km from Colombo.
-The old Dutch Fort is the reason most visitors come, and it earns its UNESCO listing.
+The old Dutch Fort is the reason most visitors come, and it earns its UNESCO listing — inscribed in 1988 as the “Old Town of Galle and its Fortifications,” it’s the largest remaining fortress built by Europeans anywhere in South or Southeast Asia.
 But the Fort is only one part of what Galle is.

 The Fort — what it actually is